sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Select **Skip Column** to omit data from the contacts list.
 1. Once you've gone through all of the headers, click **Save Contacts**.

+{% info %}
+After uploading contacts, you can define segments for individual contacts or lists based on specified criteria.
+For more information, see [Lists and Segmentation](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/lists.html).

 {% warning %}
    The maximum CSV file size is 2GB.